 The mobile prototype was made in Figma and uses the KZKZ brand identity by utilizing the colour palette and typefaces to maintain consistency with the magazine.

-The app utilizes a design system by using variables and colours to reference, allowing for mass tweaks and changes with the ability to modify number and colour values.
+The app utilizes a design system using variables, which uses colours and number values for reference in the design, allowing for mass tweaks and changes with the ability to modify the values.